The unit of credit for work at UNK is the semester credit hour.

 - Twelve to sixteen credit hours each semester is considered a normal class load during the academic year for full-time undergraduate students.
 Up to eighteen credit hours may be taken by undergraduate students without petitioning for an over-load.

-- Undergraduate students wishing to carry more than eighteen credit hours must meet these requirements:
+- The Office of the University Registrar must approve all requests for more than 18 credit hours.
+Undergraduate students wishing to carry more than eighteen credit hours must meet these requirements1:

 - students requesting 19-21 credit hours must have at least a 3.0 cumulative GPA;

 - students requesting 22 or more credit hours must have at least a 3.2 cumulative GPA.